 There is nothing quite like snuggling up to a roaring fire in your luxury cabin after a long day exploring Gatlinburg.
-That is why our luxury cabin rentals are perfect for all of your trips to the Great Smoky Mountains this fall and winter.
+That is why our rentals are perfect for all of your trips to the Great Smoky Mountains this fall and winter.
 If you will be staying with us during the month of October, you are in for a variety of special treats.
 Whether you are coming from a busy city or a small town, you can appreciate how unique the changing of seasons can be in our neck of the woods.
-During the month of October you can spend all day exploring Gatlinburg and the Great Smoky Mountains, or staying inside your warm cabin, both of which will leave you feeling refreshed.
+During the month of October you can spend all day exploring the town and the Great Smoky Mountains, or staying inside your warm cabin; all of which will leave you feeling refreshed.

 If you do feel like wandering outside of your home away from home, there are a few places that we recommend visiting this month.
-While most of these places are a short drive from the Elk Spring Resort, they are well worth checking out either during your stay, or on your way to or from your luxury cabin rental.
-One such place is Carver’s Orchard, located in Cosby, TN.
+While most of these places are a short drive from Elk Spring Resort, they are well worth checking out either during your stay.
+One such place is Carver’s Orchard, located in Cosby.
 Just 30 minutes from your front door, you will find anything and everything related to apples here.
 In addition to being a working orchard, it offers a farmer’s market and a restaurant which is said to serve the best fried apple pies in Tennessee.

 Although it is a longer drive, the Stickley Farm is a one-of-a-kind experience that your family will never forget.
 It boasts one of the largest corn mazes in the country, with other ten acres of maze available to the public.
 Each year the folks at Stickley Farm present a new design for their maze; you can visit their website to see an aerial view of this year’s maze commemorating 9/11.
 You can also download a map of the maze from their website, as well as get other important information like hours of operation and ticket prices.
 If you want a good fright, come at night for the Haunted Farm events.
 Starting September 21, see who screams first while wandering the mazes at night!